FailAcademy/learning/wdp-ws-vancouver/_lessons/week-11/02-intro-to-php-2.md

 ---
 layout: lesson
 title: Intro to PHP - Loops and Functions
-slides: ['_slides/week-11/02-intro-to-php-2-slides.md']
+slides: ["_slides/week-11/02-intro-to-php-2-slides.md"]
 lesson_date: 2018-04-17
 ---

 ## Pre-work

-Work through the following sections of the [Codeacademy PHP tutorial](https://www.codecademy.com/en/tracks/php):

-* Loops: For and ForEach
-* Loops: While and Do-While
-* Functions in PHP, Part I
-* Functions in PHP, Part II
+_If you already finished watching all of the videos about arrays from the PHP Practitioner series, there's no additional pre-work for this lesson._

 ---

 ## Learning Objectives

-* Use different types of loops in PHP.
+- Use different types of loops in PHP.
-* Use functions to create reusable blocks of DRY code.
+- Use functions to create reusable blocks of DRY code.
-* Distinguish the difference between indexed and associative arrays.
+- Distinguish the difference between indexed and associative arrays.
-* Dynamically generate a webpage using `include()` or `require()`.
+- Dynamically generate a webpage using `include()` or `require()`.

 ---

 ## Keywords

-* Loop
+- Loop
-* Function
+- Function

 ---